 - Plastic Limit Roller meet ASTM D4318, AASHTO T 90 and TEXAS 105-E requirements.
 The patented design saves time and provides more consistent results compared to hand-rolling of soil specimens.

 - Liquid Limit Machines are available in either automated or hand-crank versions and with or without counter.
-All contain a brass cup, carriage for control of drop and a set of plastic casagrande grooving tool.
+All contain a brass cup, carriage for control of drop, and a set of plastic casagrande grooving tools.